djdhananjay3400c/BlueWatch-Lab-cybersecurity-/README.md

-# BlueWatch-Lab-cybersecurity-
+BlueWatch Lab
-BlueWatch Lab is a comprehensive project focused on creating a virtualized environment for security monitoring, threat detection, and attack simulation.
-This lab leverages open-source tools and virtualization technologies to provide a hands-on experience for cybersecurity professionals, students, and enthusiasts.
+BlueWatch Lab is an immersive, cutting-edge project designed to create a virtualized cyber defense environment where security monitoring, threat detection, and attack simulation come to life.
+It brings together the power of open-source technologies and real-world attack scenarios, providing an interactive playground for cybersecurity professionals, students, and enthusiasts to sharpen their skills.

-Key Objectives:
+🚀 Key Objectives
+.Simulate Real-World Networks:

-Simulate a real-world network environment: The lab replicates a typical corporate network, complete with servers, workstations, and a domain controller.
+Build a realistic corporate network complete with servers, workstations, and a domain controller, mimicking enterprise-grade IT infrastructures.

+.Implement Advanced Security Monitoring:
-Implement security monitoring: Splunk is used as a Security Information and Event Management (SIEM) system to collect, analyze, and visualize security-related data.
+Deploy Splunk as a powerful SIEM solution to collect, analyze, and visualize security events across the virtual network.

-Detect and respond to threats: The lab is designed to simulate various attack scenarios, allowing users to practice their incident response skills.
+.Detect and Respond to Live Threats:
+Launch realistic attack simulations and practice real-time incident response and forensic analysis.

+.Enhance Practical Cybersecurity Skills:
-Enhance security skills: By working through the lab exercises, users can gain practical experience in network security, system administration, and security analysis.
+Master the art of network security, system hardening, threat hunting, and security analysis through hands-on lab exercises.

-Technologies Used:
+🛠️ Technologies Used

-Virtualization: VirtualBox

-Operating Systems: Ubuntu, Windows 10, Windows Server

-SIEM: Splunk

-Attack Simulation: Kali Linux

-System Monitoring: Sysmon
+Technology | Purpose
+VirtualBox | Virtualization platform for lab environment Ubuntu Server | Hosting Splunk Enterprise (SIEM) Windows 10 | Workstation endpoint with Sysmon + Splunk UF Windows Server | Domain Controller (Active Directory services) Kali Linux | Attack simulation and penetration testing Sysmon | Endpoint system monitoring and event logging Splunk | Security Information and Event Management

-Lab Setup:
+🧩 Lab Architecture

-The lab environment consists of the following virtual machines:
+Ubuntu VM:

-Ubuntu VM:  Hosts Splunk Enterprise for centralized log management and analysis.
+🖥 Hosts Splunk Enterprise for centralized log management and security analytics.

-Windows 10 VM:  Represents a typical workstation in the network, equipped with Splunk Universal Forwarder and Sysmon for data collection.
+Windows 10 VM:
+💻 Emulates an employee workstation with Sysmon and Splunk Universal Forwarder for deep endpoint monitoring.

-Windows Server VM:  Acts as the domain controller, managing user authentication and network resources.
+Windows Server VM:
+🛡 Acts as the domain controller, managing authentication, group policies, and network resources.

-Attack Simulation:
+🎯 Attack Simulation

-The lab includes a series of guided attack simulations using Kali Linux.
-These simulations demonstrate common attack vectors, such as brute-force attacks, and allow users to observe how these attacks are logged and detected by Splunk.

-Benefits:

-Hands-on experience with industry-standard security tools.

-Realistic simulation of network environments and attack scenarios.

-Improved skills in security monitoring, threat detection, and incident response.

-Cost-effective solution for cybersecurity training and education.
+Use Kali Linux to execute guided attack scenarios like:
+Brute-force attacks
+Privilege escalation
+Lateral movement
+Data exfiltration

+Witness how these attacks generate logs, alarms, and security events captured by Splunk, providing a full incident detection and analysis cycle.

+🌟 Why BlueWatch Lab?
+🔥 Hands-On Cyber Defense: Experience real-world security operations in a safe environment.
+📈 Skill Advancement: Master threat detection, forensic investigation, and response workflows.
+🛠 Industry-Standard Tools: Get comfortable with Splunk, Sysmon, Active Directory, and more.
+💡 Cost-Effective Learning: Build a full cybersecurity lab using free and open-source resources.